Ferdi265/evdaemon/README.md

 ## Installation

-evdaemon has no dependencies, just install via `python setup.py install` (optionally with `--user`).
+evdaemon has no dependencies, just install via `pip install --editable .`.

 This installs `evdaemon`, `evdmodule_i3`, and `evdmodule_wm`.